kewde/electron-sandbox-boilerplate/README.md

 http://blog.azimuthsecurity.com/2010/08/chrome-sandbox-part-2-of-3-ipc.html

+Don't bother looking for part 3 - the author never wrote it.

 ### Good reads about how the sandbox works with electron & NodeJS

 A quite in-depth presentation about the security of electron and how it can be improved: